mcgillblackhole/mcgillblackhole.github.io/about.md

 <li>Particle physics phenomena in the context of quantum field theory in curved spaces.</li>
 </ul>

-<p style="text-align:justify">In 2018, I've participated on a two-week intensive research project with 7 other physics students at <a href="https://portal.cbpf.br/en-us/home/">CBPF</a>, where we developed and characterized a Josephson Junction.
-Also, in 2019, I was a student in the two-month long <a href="https://pages.cnpem.br/bolsasdeverao/">CNPEM Summer Scholarships Program</a>, during which I worked at the Brazilian Synchrotron Light Laboratory (<a href="https://www.lnls.cnpem.br/en/">LNLS</a>), <a href="../publications#cnpem">developing instrumentation for measurements of electrocaloric and electrostrictive effects</a>.</p>

-<p>I graduated in 2020, with an <a href="../publications#tcc">Undergraduate Dissertation</a> focused on discrete time linear stochastic processes.
-Our main result was to show when to expect the gaussianization of the limit distribution, based on the system's eigenvalues.</p>
+<p>I graduated in 2019, with an <a href="../publications#tcc">Undergraduate Dissertation</a> focused on understanding the influence of the Unruh Effect on particle physics phenomena and related topics on the semiclassical approach of QFT in curved spaces.</p>
 </details>

 <hr style="border: 1px solid" noshade>